Content Map Terms

 healthfeature-testing-order.jpg

-Testing Order for Hepatitis B, Hepatitis C or HIV
+Testing order for hepatitis B, hepatitis C or HIV

 Download PDF

-Last updated: June 2016
+Last updated: February 2024

-Exposure to Hepatitis B, Hepatitis C or HIV
+Exposure to hepatitis B, hepatitis C or HIV

-If you are concerned that you have been exposed to Hepatitis B, Hepatitis C, or Human Immunodeficiency Virus (HIV), you should go immediately to your nearest emergency department to have a risk assessment performed by a health professional.
+If you think you have been exposed to hepatitis B, hepatitis C, or human immunodeficiency virus (HIV), you should go to your nearest emergency department immediately.
+It is important to have a risk assessment performed by a health professional quickly.
+This allows hepatitis B virus or HIV post-exposure prophylaxis to start as soon as possible.

-Quick assessment is important to ensure that, if required, Hepatitis B Virus and/or HIV post-exposure prophylaxis is started as soon as possible.
-There is no evidence to support post-exposure prophylaxis for hepatitis C virus (HCV), however, chronic Hepatitis C infection may be prevented or cured with antiviral therapy.
 Post-exposure prophylaxis is treatment after an individual has been exposed to a disease.

-For more information, see HealthLinkBC File #97 Contact with Blood and Body Fluids: Protecting Against Infection.
+There is no evidence to support post-exposure prophylaxis for hepatitis C virus (HCV).
+However, chronic hepatitis C infection may be prevented or cured with antiviral therapy.
+For more information, read HealthLinkBC File #97 Contact with blood and body fluids: Protecting against infection.

 Emergency Intervention Disclosure Act

-• While providing emergency health services.
+• While providing emergency health servies

-Overview of the Testing Order Process
+Overview of the testing order process

-• The test results are sent to both the exposed and source individual’s physicians.
+• The test results are sent to both the exposed and source individual’s physicians

 Forms